If you are a Sole Trader, buying a car through your business can be a really tax-efficient decision.

 Capital allowances are a way of giving you tax relief on more expensive items, like cars, that you keep for a number of years.
 You will claim for a portion of the car cost, depending on its emissions, using Capital Allowances:

-If you choose to use this method for your new car, then you can also claim for fuel, servicing, insurance and repairs on your vehicle as tax-deductible expenses.
+If you choose to use this method for your new car, then you can also claim a portion of fuel, servicing, insurance and repairs on your vehicle as tax-deductible expenses.

-Leasing is another option for buying a car through your business if you don’t want to own it outright.
+Leasing is another option for paying for a car through your business if you don’t want to own it outright.

 What about VAT?

 If your business is registered for VAT you may be tempted to claim the VAT on your car costs.
-You 100% cannot claim VAT on the purchase of a car by any method.
-You can, however, claim 50% of the VAT on the payments if you choose to lease a car through your business.
-You can also claim on servicing and on fuel, subject to a Fuel Scale Charge.
+Unfortunately, you cannot claim any VAT on the car value if you buy the car outright or through a HP agreement.
+You can however claim 50% of the VAT on the payments if you choose to lease a car through your business.